 Although hand hoists are easy and efficient to use, they are not the speediest way to lift loads and therefore are best used when time is not of the essence.
 Hand hoists should not be employed for continuous lifting, especially lifts that require extended suspension.

-Now that we’ve discussed what a manual chain is, how they work, and the different types, let’s get into the five ways you can use them.
+Now that we’ve discussed what this piece of gear is, how they work, and the different types, let’s get into the five ways you can use them.

 LIFT ENGINES FROM MOTORCYCLES AND CARS